gost/docs/gost_raspberrypi.md

 - Dashboard: In browser go to http://black-pearl:8080

-- Create a thing in dashboard
+- Node-RED: In browser go to http://black-pearl:1880

 If the dashboard is working, you can continue with the <a href="https://github.com/gost/workshops/blob/master/2017_foss4g_boston/3_configuration.md">Workshop exercises</a> to configure GOST.
 Make sure to replace 'localhost' with 'black-pearl' in the exercises.